YueLiPicasso/unification/README.md

 ##If you wanted to know what other files are about, which were not mentioned above
 `terms2read.txt` : List of terms to read, made for a early program.

-`Setup.hs` and `unification.cabal` : two files that makes this repository a cabal package for distribution.
+`Setup.hs` and `unification.cabal` : Two files that makes this repository a cabal package for distribution.

 `MMAlgoA.Buggy.hs`: A copy of module MMAlgoA when it had problems.

-`LICENSE` : terms and conditions for using the code.
+`LICENSE` : Terms and conditions for using the code.

 `Test.hs` : Term generator and property checks written by Mr. Chris Warburton.

+`.gitignore` : A file that specifies what files shall be ignored when back up the local repositiry to GitHub.